TarekRefaei/TarekRefaei/README.md

 - 👋 Hi, I’m @TarekMohamedRefaei

-- 👀 I’m essentially a mechanical Enginner but I am really interested in coding for Mobile and cross platform (iOS , web , Desktop) in addition
+- 👀 I’m Enginner but I am really interested in coding for Android Native and cross platform (iOS , web , Desktop) in addition

      to building games with game engine like Flame,unity and unreal